-Reynolds Woodcock has premised his craft on retaining absolute control, overseeing his fashion house like a preening supercilious god.
+Reynolds Woodcock has premised his craft on retaining absolute control, overseeing his fashion house like a supercilious god.
 He leaves no room for error, none for uncertainty, and certainly none for deep romantic feeling, as the latter could prove the most devastating distraction of all.
-His unmarried sister Cyril (Lesley Manville) runs the business side of things, executing every detail according to his wishes.
+His unmarried sister Cyril (Lesley Manville) runs the business side of his claustrophobic empire, executing every detail according to his wishes.
 Her icy poise and efficiency enhance the chiseled feel of this world in which they are sealed off.
-She is his accomplice in everything, condoning his rapacious appetite for the women that serve as his muses, making it clear that they have no choice but to bend to her brother’s will, and promptly dismissing them once they’ve lost their allure.
-She guards the gates of Woodcock’s sacred artist’s lair, where, behind closed doors, his behavior is between that of a zealous workaholic and a tyrannical child.
+She is his accomplice in everything, condoning his appetite for the women that serve as his muses, making it clear they have no choice but to bend to her brother’s will, and promptly dismissing them once they’ve lost their allure.
+She guards the gates of Woodcock’s artist’s lair, where, behind closed doors, his behavior is between that of a zealous workaholic and a tyrannical child.

 But with Alma, Woodcock finds that the artist-muse relationship he has always controlled is no longer playing out on his terms.
-Unlike the previous women who modeled his dresses, Alma refuses to fit into his world like a grateful, adoring mannequin.
-With a will of her own, she is not afraid to defy him and is given to flights of unpredictability that clash dangerously with his own fastidious rituals.
+Unlike the previous women who modeled his dresses, she refuses to fit into his world like a grateful, adoring mannequin.
+With a will of her own, she is not afraid to defy him and is given to flights of spontaneity that clash dangerously with his own fastidious rituals.
 In one of the funniest scenes, we see Alma upset Woodcock’s morning breakfast routine as she loudly butters her toast, disturbing his sketch work.
 The bristling Woodcock finds it unbearable and storms out of the room, prompting Cyril to warn Alma, “If breakfast isn’t right, it’s very hard for him to recover for the rest of the day.”